javiervalenz/BooksLibrary/README.md

 3.- Open BooksLibrary.sln project using Visual Studio 2015 or if using Visual Studio 2013 then change Framework to .NET 4.5

-4.- Update connectionString in Web.config with your SQL server name and credentials (YOUR_SQL_SERVER, USER_NAME, YOUR_PASSWORD)
+4.- Update connectionString in Web.config with your SQL server name and credentials (SQL_SERVER, USER_NAME, PASSWORD)

 5.- Compile and Run project